Fifth Freedom Flights: What Are They, And Why Do They Exist?

 SWISS flies between Sao Paulo and Buenos Aires

-Why passengers should care about fifth freedom flights
+Why should passengers care about fifth freedom flights?

-First of all, as an avgeek it sure is fun to fly an “exotic” airline between other countries, whether we’re talking about flying Singapore Airlines from New York to Frankfurt, Gulf Air from Singapore to Bangkok, or Ethiopian Airlines from Buenos Aires to Sao Paulo.
+There are three main reasons passengers should care about fifth freedom flights.
+First of all, as an avgeek it sure is fun to fly an “exotic” airline between other countries, whether we’re talking about flying Singapore Airlines from New York to Frankfurt, or Ethiopian Airlines from Buenos Aires to Sao Paulo.

 Lastly, in many cases fifth freedom flights can offer a significantly better passenger experience, since these flights are often operated by long haul aircraft.
 For example, Singapore Airlines flies between Milan and Barcelona, so you could enjoy the carrier’s excellent A350 business class on this short route.